 Raspberry Jams take place all over the world: we’ve seen (and some of us have attended) Jams as far away as Silicon Valley, Tokyo, Melbourne, and Malawi; as well as all over the UK, where Raspberry Pi is based.

-This website is still in beta, but we will be launching a new microsite for Raspberry Jams here in April 2014.
+This website is still in beta, but we will be launching a new microsite for Raspberry Jams here soon.
 You’ll be able to get tips on setting up your own Jam; find out where the Jams near you are; watch some of the best Jam presentations we’ve found so far; upload your local Jam to our interactive map; and much more.
 Watch this space!

 For a list of upcoming Jams see Pi Weekly.